joao-frohlich/cpython/Doc/library/bz2.rst

    and :meth:`~io.IOBase.truncate`.
    Iteration and the :keyword:`with` statement are supported.

-   :class:`BZ2File` also provides the following methods and attributes:
+   :class:`BZ2File` also provides the following methods:

    .. method:: peek([n])